korcsmarosgroup/ViralLink/README.md

 ### How to skip the differential expression step

 To run ViralLink on your own transcriptomics data there are two required input files: a normalised counts table and a metadata table.
-However it is also possible (although more complicated) to run the workflow using instead a normalised counts table, a metadata file and a table of differentially expressed genes (ideally pre-filtered - ViralLink will apply the log fold change and adjusted p value cut off specified).
+However it is also possible (although more complicated) to run the workflow using instead a normalised counts table (of only test conditions), a metadata file, a table of prefiltered differentially expressed genes and a table of unfiltered differentially expressed genes.
 In order to do this th workflow must skip the differential expression step.
 Please follow these instructions:

-...IN PROCESS...
+1. Create a blank text file and save as *deploy/pipeline/virallink.out*.

+2. Format your normalised counts table and save in "deploy/pipeline/output_directory/1_process_expression_data/counts_filename.txt" (where *output_directory* is specified in the *paramters.yml* file).
+  - Genes are rows and samples are columns
+  - Tab-delimited file
+  - First column should contain gene names/ids and all other columns are counts values for test samples (as expressed genes are calculated only on test samples).   - The first row should contain a header.

+3. Format your filtered and unfiltered differential expression tables and saved as *deploy/pipeline/output_directory/1_process_expression_data/ unfiltered_degs_filename.csv* and *deploy/pipeline/output_directory/1_process_expression_data/filtered_degs_filename.csv* (where *output_directory* is specified in the *paramters.yml* file).
+  - The first column contains gene names/ids with header *Gene*.
+  - Additionally columns with header *padj* and *log2FoldChange* must exist in the datasets.
+  - The files must be saved in csv format

+3. Edit the *deploy/pipeline/virallink.py* file to specify the filepaths of the files from steps 2 and 3.
+To do this:
+  - Replace *1_process_expression_data/counts_normalised_deseq2.txt* with *1_process_expression_data/counts_filename.txt*
+  - Replace *"1_process_expression_data/deseq2_res_condition_test_vs_control_filtered.csv* with *1_process_expression_data/filtered_degs_filename.csv* (there are multiple instances that need to be changed)
+  - Replace *1_process_expression_data/deseq2_res_condition_test_vs_control.csv* with *1_process_expression_data/unfiltered_degs_filename.csv*

+4. Edit the file *deploy/pipeline/virallink.py*"
+  - Remove *"diff_expression_deseq2.R"* from lines 8.
+After doing this lines 8/9 should look like this:

+> "1_process_expression_data": ["filter_expression_gaussian.py"],

+  - Also remove or comment out these lines:

+> if os.path.isfile("virallink.out"):
+>       os.remove("virallink.out")

+5. The whole pipeline wrapper can now be run as defined previously.

 ## Outputs of ViralLink